 In general, compatibility with desktop-based Windows applications is only important because of the limited Windows 8-specific app ecosystem.
 On a device that, in my opinion, should be more tablet than laptop, desktop compatibility should hopefully be an unnecessary burden in the next generation, when apps are richer and more plentiful.

-Neither a Laptop, Nor a Tablet, But That’s the Point
+The Verdict: Neither a Laptop, Nor a Tablet, But That’s the Point

 A common criticism is that by trying to be both a tablet and a laptop, Surface Pro fails to really be good at either.
 Although this is technically true, Surface Pro CAN be both when needed and it does a remarkable job of straddling that divide.
 It’s up to you whether a one-device-does-it-all is right for you.
 For me personally, I would rather it leaned more tablet.
 Really the only drawbacks are lack of touch-friendly apps and the poor battery life.
 But the power, compatibility, productivity, and pen more than make up for those deficiencies.